Last updated 4/7/20

 Cut lines can be harder to see when cutting on colors such as white or yellow.
 Try holding the freshly cut sheet up to the light or place it on a light table to see if you can notice any cut lines.
 If you still don’t see anything, you should try adjusting the pressure to cut a little deeper into the material.

 When weeding, if the Easyweed is sticking and pulling up the design, then the cut is not deep enough on the material.
 You will then need to increase your cutting pressure to correct this issue.
+If it is not necessarily pulling up the design but still difficult to weed, you may have cut too deep.
+This will push the edges of the cut vinyl down into the liner making it more difficult to weed.
+Adjust your force with a test cut.

 - Materials - Cotton, polyester, and poly/cotton blends